Up to 6 months 0% APR Financing Available! Learn More >

 Other Variables That Affect Furnace Sizing

-Square footage, efficiency, insulation and BTU output are important when choosing a correctly sized furnace.
-However, other variables are also important to consider.
-Other factors that will affect the size of the furnace you need to heat your home include the following:
+Square footage, efficiency, insulation, and BTU output are important when choosing a correctly sized furnace.
+However, you should also consider other variables, including the following:

 Family Size